stevegt/git-devops/README.md

         - safe to clone, prune, pack, gc, fsck, merge, etc.
         - GIT_DIR = /etc/git-devops/repo
         - GIT_WORK_TREE = /
-- Use git's plumbing for large file storage
+- Use our own methods for large file storage
-    - large files are sliced, hashed, and stored as smaller blobs in a cache repo
+    - large files are sliced, hashed, and stored as chunks in /var/cache/git-devops
-    - bare git repo
-        - safe to clone, prune, pack, gc, fsck, merge
-            - file fragments are blobs
-            - blobs we want to keep locally get referenced by a tag of {filename}/{offset}-{length}, e.g. refs/tags/fooj/131313312-151282
-            - blobs we don't want to keep get removed using update-ref followed by gc
-          XXX still fails fsck
-        - git-devops manages and transfers these blobs itself using git plumbing as API
+    - git-devops manages and transfers these chunks itself
-        - GIT_DIR = /var/cache/git-devops
-        - no work tree
+    - Maintain a sparse cache -- automatically pull only those chunks needed for current operations on target machine, then clean up afterwards
 - Use gnupg for release signatures
--
 - Pull only -- simplifies security model and overall design
-        - No ssh'ing into other machines to change them ; we only ssh into other machines to fetch changes for ourselves
+    - No ssh'ing into other machines to change them; we only ssh into other machines to fetch changes for ourselves
-- Maintain sparse repositories -- automatically pull only those blobs needed for current operations on target machine, then clean up afterwards

 Status and Roadmap